fand/veda/README.md

 ## Usage

-- On shaders
 - `ctrl-enter`: Load the shader on current editor
 - `ctrl-shift-enter`: Autoload the shader on current editor
 - `ctrl-alt-enter`: Autoload the shader on active editor
 - `ctrl-.`: Stop watching